SummaryRead the full fact sheet

 It is illegal to drive with any illicit drug in your system, including cannabis, methamphetamine (ice) and MDMA (ecstasy).
 There is no safe amount.
 This is because illicit drugs can affect your ability to concentrate, your level of alertness, your coordination, your judgement, and your reaction time.

-In fact, with cannabis in your system, your risk of being in a fatal crash is similar to a driver with a blood alcohol concentration of up to 0.15 – three times the legal limit.
+In fact, with cannabis in your system, your risk of being in a is similar to a driver with a blood alcohol concentration of up to 0.15 – three times the legal limit.
 Drivers who combine illicit drugs and alcohol put themselves and others on the road at an even higher risk.

 It can be difficult to know how long it takes for drugs to be fully metabolised by the body.
 Cannabis can be detected for at least several hours and amphetamines can be detected for at least 24 hours.
 However, much like alcohol, there is a range of factors that could increase the length of time it can take for drugs to be fully metabolised in your body.